osxmidi/LinVst/README.md

 Binary LinVst releases are available at https://github.com/osxmidi/LinVst/releases

+If a LinVst version error pops up then LinVst probably needs to be reinstalled to /usr/bin and the older (renamed) linvst.so files in the vst dll folder need to be overwritten (using linvstconvert or linvstconvertree).

 Scripts are also avaliable as an alternative to linvstconvert in the convert and manage folders and also https://github.com/Goli4thus/linvstmanage

 ## Symlinks